Ashley Force Hood: 2014

 Force Hood did test driving for John Force Racing, driving her sister Courtney's Funny Car in a testing session at Las Vegas Motor Speedway.
 The testing allowed her to renew her NHRA Funny Car licence, which expired at the end of the 2012 season.
 Her renewal of the Funny Car license allows her to test or be a reserve driver if the necessity arrives.

 Television

-Force was featured with her family on A&E's reality show Driving Force.
+Force was featured with her family on A&E's reality show Driving Force, which aired from July 2006 to May 2007.
+The series followed the daily lives of NHRA champion John Force, his wife Laurie, and their daughters Ashley, Brittany, and Courtney, highlighting their careers in drag racing.

 Personal life

 She has two sisters, Courtney and Brittany, and an older half-sister, Adria.
 On December 13, 2008, Ashley married the parts manager of the Castrol GTX Funny Car team, Daniel Hood, in Lake Tahoe and now goes by Ashley Force Hood.
 On August 18, 2011, Force and Hood had their first son, Jacob John Hood.

 Force attended Esperanza High School in Anaheim, CA, where she was a cheerleader.
 In 2003, Force graduated from California State University, Fullerton (CSUF) with a B.A. in communications with an emphasis in television and video.
 In 2007, she was voted as the Hottest Athlete by an AOL Sports Poll, beating out favorites Tom Brady and Danica Patrick.

 Force Hood and her husband are owners of two American Bobtail cats, Simba and Gizmo, featured on Animal Planet's Cats 101 on September 18, 2010.

 Force Hood is now a director and owns her own production studio John Force Entertainment.
 She can be found on YouTube and she makes a new video every week for her fans.